-Each dot in the chart below was a member of the House of Representatives in 2000.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McCollum is shown as a purple triangle. (analysis methodology)
+McCollum is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2000 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 McCollum sponsored bills primarily in these issue areas:

 Government Operations and Politics (23%) Law (16%) Crime and Law Enforcement (16%) Economics and Public Finance (11%) Labor and Employment (9%) Families (9%) Commerce (8%) Finance and Financial Sector (8%)

 McCollum recently introduced the following legislation:

 - H.Res.
 679 (106th): Providing for a committee of two Members to be appointed by the …

 - H.Res.
 678 (106th): Providing for the printing of a revised edition of the Rules and …

 - H.R.
 5393 (106th): To amend title 18, United States Code, to provide a criminal penalty …